wonsunahn/CS1632_RentACat_Cucumber/README.md

 malformed.
 In order to get the details about the failures and errors, you can read the messages that precede the summary output, or you can also read the Cucumber report which is much nicer.
-Somewhere above that summary is going to be a link to a report in red font that looks like this:
+Somewhere above that summary is going to be a link to a report that looks like this:

 ```
 ????????????????????????????????????????????????????????????????????????????